-One doctor even told me that I needed to relax, that I was just stressed from keeping a busy schedule and tense.
+One doctor even told me that I needed to relax, that I was just stressed by keeping a busy schedule and tense.

-It’s not easy to relax when every muscle, bone and tissue in your body is crying out it pain.
+It’s not easy to relax when every muscle, bone, and tissue in your body is crying out in pain.
 (Just sayin’).

 Although I was skeptical this would help, in my desperation for answers and relief to my ongoing pain and other symptoms, I watched the video.
 It was good, but simply not relevant to what I was dealing with.